ramonmedeiros/org.stremio.NoReservationDailyMotion/README.md

-# Stremio Addon MASTERS 2020
+# "No Reservations" Stremio Addon

-I will try to submit a new addon for Stremio in this competition.

-To know more about it: https://www.stremio.com/competition
+Addon to add the entire "No Reservations" show using dailymotion.com as source

-## Tutorial
+# Tutorial

 https://github.com/Stremio/stremio-addon-sdk/blob/master/docs/examples.md